 Availability: Hungryroot delivers to all 48 contiguous states, but there are some dead zones on their delivery map, so you’ll need to enter your zip code at sign-up to ensure the service is available in your area.

 Best for Variety

 Green Chef is a meal kit delivery service that provides fresh, high-quality ingredients and fool-proof recipes so even amateurs in the kitchen can cook their own restaurant quality meals at home.
 Of course, the meals focus on clean and healthy eating, but the innovative recipes are what really set Green Chef apart—so you can dig into a plate of cauliflower piccata pasta or plant-based protein flautas instead of groaning over that third rice bowl in a row.
+(We’re also very into the pinto bean patties and lemon, ricotta and veggie flatbreads.)
 All the ingredients are sustainably-sourced and USDA-certified organic.
 Plus, they arrive already prepped—yep, no chopping—and wrapped in eco-friendly packaging.
 Green Chef offers plans for meat-eaters too, but their plant-powered option is 100 percent vegetarian-friendly (and can be customized to accommodate a vegan diet as well).

 Availability: Green Chef ships insulated meal kits to all of the United States except Hawaii, Alaska and certain parts of Louisiana.

 7. Martha Stewart & Marley Spoon